ctphoenix/Python-Course-Material/chapter10.md

 *** =instructions
 - Replace all instances of `df` with `positive_revenue_df`, and run the given code.
-- Consider the following comparisons to the analysis that included movies with zero reported revenue:
-    - Is the cross-validated accuracy between predictions and true revenue higher or lower in general?
-    - Previously, logistic regression outperformed random forest classification.
-Has this changed?

 *** =hint
 - No hint for this one.